Fombi-Favour/metrics-webapp/README.md

 1.- Run this command to see the page `npm start`
 2.- To see the code open the project in the code editor of your preference.

+## Warning ⚠️
+- Make sure your internet is stable to view every information (mostly the details page).
+- Every time you visit the details page the second time, make sure you refresh the page to view updates.

 ### Deployment

 You can deploy this project on github following instructions here: